alechenninger/blog/posts/fakes.md

 in-memory, out-of-the-box replacements of complicated external process dependencies and the burdensome configuration and coupling they bring along with them.
-Running a service can then be effortless by way of a default, in-memory configuration, also called a [hermetic server][hermetic-server] (as in hermetically sealed).
-As a feature, it is one of developer experience, though it still profoundly impacts, if indirectly, customer experience, through safer and faster delivery, among other things.
+Running a service can then be effortless by way of a default, in-memory configuration, also called a [hermetic server][hermetic-server] (as in "hermetically sealed").
+As a feature, it is one of developer experience, though it still profoundly impacts, if indirectly, customer experience, through safer and faster delivery.

-This accessibility is revolutionary.
+The ability to quickly and easily start any version of your service with zero external dependencies is game changing.
 A new teammate can start up your services locally with simple system setup and one command on their first day.
 Other teams can realistically use your service in their own testing, without understanding its ever-evolving internals, and without having to rely on expensive [enterprise-wide integration testing environments][test-environments], which inevitably [fail to reproduce production anyway][test-in-production].
 Additionally, your service's own automated tests can interact with the entire application (testing tricky things like JSON serialization or HTTP error handling) and retain unit-test-like speed.
 And it can all be done on airplane-mode.

 Fakes can even help test operational concerns.
 A colleague of mine recently needed to load test her service under certain, hard-to-reproduce conditions involving an external integration (a SaaS, no less).
 Rather than interrupting and waiting on the team which manages that SaaS, she simply reconfigured the service to use an in-memory fake.
-Other dependencies, which needed to be load tested, kept their production, external configuration.
+With such a fake you can even set up specific conditions of operation, like slow response times (a bit like a chaos experiment).
+Meanwhile, other dependencies, which needed to be load tested, kept their production, external configuration.
 She was able to hammer some dependencies, which were under her control and supervision, while the rest were blissfully undisturbed.
 Her next release went off without a hitch.

 [accelerate]: https://itrevolution.com/book/accelerate/
 [hermetic-server]: https://testing.googleblog.com/2012/10/hermetic-servers.html